Help! I Need to Migrate a WordPress Multisite: A Step-by-Step Guide

-One other thing the Codex suggests is that you delete any spam comments that were previously quarantined.
-There’s no need to save and carry that data over with you as it will (and should) never be used.
+One other thing the Codex suggests is that you delete any quarantined spam comments.
+There’s no need to save and carry that data over with you as you will (and should) never use it.

 Within your single site installation, go to Tools and click on Export.
 It is in here where you will export a copy of your site’s files for easier setup on the Multisite.

-Select the “All Content” radio dial button and click on Download Export File.
+Select the “All Content” radio dial button and click Download Export File.

 Save the XML file to your computer.

 Log into your Multisite WordPress installation.
-From here, you’ll need to create a new empty site into which you can place the migrated site.
+From here, you must create a new empty site into which you can place the migrated site.

-Go to My Sites > Network Admin > Sites, and then click on Add New.
+Go to My Sites > Network Admin > Sites, and then click Add New.